Why Are the Emirates (UAE) Supporting the RSF?

 21.09.24 NYT: How a U.S. Ally Uses Aid as a Cover in War: The United Arab Emirates is expanding a covert campaign to back a winner in Sudan’s civil war.
 Waving the banner of the Red Crescent, it is also smuggling weapons and deploying drones.

-Mechanization and Militarization of Agriculture
+Mechanisation and Militarisation of Agriculture

 Climate change, increasing water scarcity, and spreading desertification have led to an agriculture in conflict mode, including conflicts between small peasants and agroindustry, as well as between peasants and pastoralists.
-This athmosphere of conflict lead to to a militarized form of farming, from sowing, and harvesting, to export.
+This athmosphere of conflict lead to to a militarised form of farming, from sowing, and harvesting, to export.
 So the RSF has also gained income and reputation as a Security actor, guarding farms, harvests, and cattle transports.
 The war in Darfur, 2003 – 05, was a strong driver in this militarization process.

 Since the war in Darfur, Sudan has become the main supplier of fresh meat to the Gulf states.
-The mechanization of Sudanese agriculture was accelerated by the vision of Sudan as a “breadbasket for the Arab region”, which was already in 2003 endorsed by the Gulf States.
+The mechanisation of Sudanese agriculture was accelerated by the vision of Sudan as a “breadbasket for the Arab region”, which was already in 2003 endorsed by the Gulf States.
 This vision, along with the Sudanese debt to the Gulf States, has increased the pressure to displace population, and increase productivity in the agrarian sector.

 "The militarization of rural production is not limited to the war-ravaged regions of Sudan, but is now an integral part of rural life.
 A special security force, in which the RSF is also involved, is tasked with monitoring the harvest season, when armed gangs roam the countryside to capture the freshly harvested crops still waiting in the fields to be properly stored and transported.
 Even more far-reaching is the militarization of pastoral livelihoods.
 A driving factor was the increasing commercialization of pastoralism and the need to secure the treks of herds to export markets.“